Monlo/DataScienceProjects/README.md

   <h2>Project Directory</h2>

-  <p>I created this repository to share my Data Science Projects and learning process.
-Here's a brief overview of the projects included in this repository:</p>
+  <p>Here's a brief overview of the projects included in this repository:</p>

   <ol>
     <li>